APPLICATION

 Product integrity

-Deformation of the product up to a certain level may desired
+Deformation of the product up to a certain level may be desired.

 Stability

-The powder shoud hold and not be absorbed by the wet surface of the truffle
+The powder should hold and not be absorbed by the wet surface of the truffle.

 Key quality parameters